 As announced in our previous article, from 1 March 2020, the obligations of many employers who pay their employees an annual salary under “annualised salary” provisions in modern awards are changing.

-The Fair Work Commission is introducing changes to the terms of several modern awards which will mean that from 1 March 2020 there will be new obligations on employers paying annual salaries.
+The Fair Work Commission is introducing changes to the terms of several modern awards which will mean that from 1 March 2020 there will be new obligations on employers paying annual salaries under these provisions.
 Although these changes will vary slightly from award to award, some of the common changes will require employers to:

 - Have in place written documentation which records which provisions of the award are intended to be included within the annual salary.